10 Powerful Habits of Mentally Strong People: Insights from Psychology.

 9/10/24 by Yasmeen

-As a psychologist, I’ve often been struck by certain individuals' incredible resilience and strength, even in the face of life’s toughest challenges.
+As a psychologist, I've often been struck by the incredible resilience and strength of certain individuals, even in the face of life's toughest challenges.
 What sets them apart?
-It's not just their intelligence, upbringing, or luck, but rather a set of habits that fuel their mental fortitude.
+It's not just their intelligence, upbringing, or luck; it's a set of habits that fuel their mental fortitude.

 These are the people who thrive, who rise above adversity, and who maintain a sense of purpose and joy regardless of their circumstances.
-Let’s examine the 10 key habits that characterize mentally strong people through the lens of psychology.
+Let's examine the 10 key habits that characterize mentally strong people through a psychological lens.

 1. They embrace change instead of fearing it.